Ananta Kumar Giri

 Edited and Co-edited Books

-- (edited) Cross-Fetilizing Roots and Routes: Identities, Social Creativities, Cultural Regeneration and Planetary Realizations.
-New York: Palgrave Macmillan (forthcoming);
+- (edited) Cross-Fertilizing Roots and Routes: Identities, Social Creativities, Cultural Regeneration and Planetary Realizations.
+New York: Palgrave Macmillan, 2021;

-- (edited) Pragmatism, Spirituality and Society.
-New York: Palgrave Macmillan (forthcoming);
+- (edited) Pragmatism, Spirituality and Society: Border Crossings, Transformations and Planetary Realizations.
+New York: Palgrave Macmillan, 2021;

 - (edited) Practical Spirituality and Human Development: Creative Experiments for Alternative Futures.
 New York: Palgrave Macmillan 2019;